ecmwf/earthkit-data/docs/explanations/xarray/overview.rst

 .. note::

-    By default, :py:meth:`~data.readers.grib.index.GribFieldList.to_xarray` uses the "earthkit" engine to generate Xarray.
+    By default, :py:meth:`~earthkit.data.readers.grib.index.GribFieldList.to_xarray` uses the "earthkit" engine to generate Xarray.
 The previously used :xref:`cfgrib` engine is still available and can be invoked with the ``engine="cfgrib"`` option.

 Using open_dataset()